 Updated: 1/30/21 | January 30th, 2021

 A Note on COVID-19: Understanding how medical evacuation insurance works is more important than ever.
-Medjet recently announced they would begin transporting members hospitalized for COVID as of October 19, 2020.
+Medjet recently announced they would begin transporting members hospitalized for COVID globally.
 For more information on their current COVID coverage, click here.

 While most budget travelers are content with a standard travel insurance package, today I wanted to talk about one specific aspect that I get asked about a lot: buying extra medical evacuation insurance.

 When I first started roaming the world, I assumed that standard travel insurance would cover the cost of getting back home should I get injured abroad.
 Isn’t that what their “medical evacuation” coverage does?

 I was shocked to discover that, more often than not, that isn’t the case.

 Turns out, just because you get injured and require medical transportation doesn’t mean you get sent home.

 If you read the fine print, most travel insurance companies only cover your medical transport to the “best” medical facility near where you are.
 This is what they call the “nearest acceptable facility.”

 They decide what the best facility is.

 And once your travel insurance company sends you to a hospital, they have fulfilled their evacuation obligation to you.
 That means that if you’re not sent home, you could be liable to then cover the cost of getting home — which can be a lot of money.

 Now, this is not to say that “regular” travel insurance is bad.
 It just means that people think it covers a lot more than it does and are often upset when they find out otherwise.
 I mean, I love travel insurance (I never leave home without it), but it’s important to know its limitations.
 Always read the fine print!